pip-services/pip-services-docs/content/en/getting_started/recipes/prometheus/_index.md

 #### Pushgateway results

-If we are connected to the Prometheus’ Pushgateway, we will find our metrics reflected in its interface.
+If we are connected to the Prometheus' Pushgateway, we will find our metrics reflected in its interface.
 Thus, for example, in the image below, we can see the counter value of two, which indicates that the method was called twice, as we did before in our code.

 ![figure 3](./figure3.png)